Shyam Singh Shashi: Honours and awards

 The University of Colombo honoured Shashi with D.Litt. (honoris causa) for his "pioneering work on Roma of Europe and America", making him the first recipient of D.Litt. from the university in anthropology.
 In 1990, the Government of India awarded him Padma Shri for his "multifaceted achievements in the field of literature".

 Selected bibliography

-Shashi has also written several poem anthologies, travelogues, children's books and anthropological books, over 300 publications in total.
+Shashi also wrote several poem anthologies, travelogues, children's books and anthropological books, over 300 publications in total.